dotnet/dotnet-docker/samples/kubernetes/resource-limits/README.md

-# Limiting resources in Kubernetes
+# Limiting container resources in Kubernetes

 [Kubernetes](https://kubernetes.io/) enables [limiting the CPU and/or memory resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) that can be used by a container.